luezoidtechnologies/laravel-core/readme.md

  4. Pre-built [Pagination](#4-pagination) ready.
  5. [Relationship's data](#5-relationships-data) in the APIs(GET) is just a config thing.
  6. Better way to correctly [fire an event](#6-attach-event-on-an-action-success) upon successful completion of an action.
- 7. File uploads has never been easy before.
+ 7. [File uploads](#7-file-upload) has never been so easy before.
+Upload to local filesystem or AWS S3 bucket on the go.
  8. Pre-built feature rich Service classes eg. [EnvironmentService](src/services/EnvironmentService.php), [RequestService](src/services/RequestService.php), [UtilityService](src/services/UtilityService.php), etc.
  9. Nested Related models can be queried with simple config based approach from the code components.
  10. On the go filters can be passed as JSON in query params to select particular columns from a table(and related objects defined in models) making the API's response with less garbage data instead of writing custom query every time a new endpoint is created.